top of page

 Engage Their Imagination: Encourage them to tell stories, like finding hidden treasure or making a spooky potion.

-Encourage Clean-Up Together: Sensory play can get messy, so involve them in cleaning up as a way to practice organizing and tidying.
+Encourage Clean-Up Together: Sensory play can get messy, so involve them in cleaning up as a way to practice organising and tidying.

 Sensory trays offer endless ways to engage toddlers, and Halloween provides a fun backdrop for creating themed activities.
 These Halloween-inspired trays will not only entertain but also foster exploration, imagination, and learning!